 Ringworm

-• How Is Ringworm Spread?
-Ringworm is spread by direct contact with an infected animal (or person), or with infected bedding and grooming tools.
+- Ringworm is spread by direct contact with an infected animal (or person), or with infected bedding and grooming tools.

-• Why Is This Disease Called “Ringworm”?
+- There is no worm involved.
 Healing of the infected areas occurs from the center out, creating a ring effect, thus the name “ringworm”.

-• Which Cats Are Most Susceptible To Ringworm?
-Ringworm is most common in young cats, and in cats with debilitating diseases.
+- Ringworm is most common in young cats, and in cats with debilitating diseases.

 Heartworm Disease in Cats

 Signs of heartworm disease are not usually seen until very late in the disease process.
-Coughing, breathing difficulties, vomiting, and weight loss may be observed, but often times the cat will
+Coughing, breathing difficulties, vomiting, and weight loss may be observed, but often times the cat will suffer in silence with no signs of this serious illness.

 Aggressive treatment of the infection has a high chance of serious complications, including death.
-There is no good solution once the car is infected with heartworms.
+There is no good solution once the cat is infected with heartworms.
 Without treatment, the risks of lung damage is high and death is not uncommon.
 We treat infected cats with long-term preventatives to decrease the number of worms and minimize symptoms.

-The only good solution to this dangerous disease is to prevent it.
+The only solution to this dangerous disease is to prevent it.
 We have preventatives that are very effective and easy to use.
 No cat should have to suffer with this easily preventable disease.

 Elimination Problems